Skip to content

 -Can’t get it right or being a writing perfectionist.
 Sixteen percent fell into this category.

-I’ll throw in two other categories:
+I’ll add three other categories:

 -You can’t figure out the ending.
 This was included in the top tier of reasons and for good reason, endings can be challenging to come up with.